-The Associated Kyoto Program is pleased to announce special opportunities for visiting fellows to Doshisha University in 2021.
+The Associated Kyoto Program is pleased to announce special opportunities for visiting fellows to Doshisha University in 2023.
 AKP will support a professor to teach a course in the humanities at Doshisha University in Kyoto, Japan.
 The visiting fellow will be expected to teach in English in their specialty, to meet with and offer advice to students as appropriate, and to participate in activities connected with their department.
 Please note that this fellowship is for teaching Japanese students at Doshisha University; if you are interested instead in teaching students from US colleges who are studying abroad on the Associated Kyoto Program, please visit the Visiting Faculty Fellowships page for more information.

 Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the humanities.
 Specialists in all humanities disciplines are encouraged to apply.
 All teaching and related duties are conducted in English, and knowledge of the Japanese language is not required.

 The first semester begins on April 1 and ends in early August; the second semester begins in late September and ends in mid-February.
 Full courses last approximately 15 weeks, with weekly class sessions of 90 minutes.
 It may be possible to teach an accelerated course over a shorter period of time in order to better coordinate the fellow’s teaching in Kyoto with their home campus academic calendar in the US.

 Doshisha University will provide each fellow with free housing.
 Utilities, health insurance, and personal incidental expenses will be the responsibility of the fellow.
 AKP will provide compensation of $30,000 for fellows who teach a full course over an entire Doshisha semester, or a prorated amount for fellows who teach an accelerated course over a shorter period.
 This compensation will be paid in US dollars to the fellow’s home institution.
 Fellows must cover their own round-trip travel expenses.
 No dependent allowances will be paid.